 Mantoux Tuberculosis Screening or the results of a chest X-ray

-The Lehigh Health Center offers TB tests for all students.
+Students may still obtain the TB clearance from the University Health Center; however, they no longer do the PPD test.
+The fee is $70 but can be submitted to insurance for reimbursement.
+Students who have university student health insurance will have the cost covered completely.
+The results are available 48 hours after the blood draw.
 For more information and to schedule an appointment, call 610-758-3870.
 If you choose not to use the Health Center, we will need signed documentation from your doctor that indicates the results of your test.

 Arrest/Conviction Report and Certification Form (Act 24)